We will have our 15th 'Birthday' in 2019

 Our group has no political or religious affiliations and we come from a variety of backgrounds and ages.

-- We seek to expand our knowledge and understanding of current issues impacting on Australia's First Peoples by reading and discussing works in an informal, friendly setting.
+We seek to expand our knowledge and understanding of current issues impacting on Australia's First Peoples and how these issues have arisen, by reading works (often by Indigenous authors) and then discussing them in an informal, friendly setting.

 We meet at the Brisbane City Council's BRISBANE SQUARE LIBRARY 266 George Street (near the top end of the Queen Street Mall) on Sunday mornings from 10.30 – 12.30, at approximately six weekly intervals.
 The room/s set aside for Reading for Reconciliation will be clearly marked.
 NEW ‘READERS’ ARE ALWAYS WELCOME.
 Members take turns in ‘leading’ discussion of a particular title and each ‘leader’ is expected to provide some extra background or context, focus the discussion, etc. All titles chosen are available through the Brisbane City Council Library service.
 A big “Thank you” to BCC for invaluable support.

 We are a 'Bookclub-with-a-Difference' - rather than focusing on style, composition or a particular literary genre, our members select works that illuminate the situations of Australia's First Peoples and how these conditions have come to be.

 March 17 – Of Ashes and Rivers that Run to the Sea – Marie Munkara

 April 28 – Growing up Aboriginal in Australia - Edited by Anita Heiss